-At Isaac Newton School, we value relationships as the key to our success which enables school to be a welcoming safe place for our pupils to learn and prosper.
+At Grantham School, we value relationships as the key to our success which enables school to be a welcoming safe place for our students to learn and prosper.

-At Esland Isaac Newton School (EINS) we provide a high-quality education in a safe, respectful and inclusive environment that builds a foundation for lifelong learning.
-We do this by providing a welcoming, happy, nurturing, and supportive learning environment in which everyone is treated fairly and all achievements are celebrated.
+At Esland Grantham School we provide a high-quality education in a safe, respectful and inclusive environment that builds a foundation for lifelong learning.
+We do this by providing a welcoming, happy, nurturing, and supportive learning environment, in which everyone is treated fairly and all achievements are celebrated.

-The team at EINS consists of a combination of knowledgeable, proactive and enthusiastic teaching staff, Higher level teaching assistants and support assistants.
+The team at Esland Grantham School consists of a combination of knowledgeable, proactive, and enthusiastic teaching staff, higher-level teaching assistants, and support assistants.
 They work alongside the pastoral and senior management team of the school to deliver engaging and exciting lessons to help develop a student’s love of learning.
-In addition to this staff are all trained to use therapeutic, mindful and meaningful strategies to help students with SEND apply themselves and grow to become independent young adults of the future.
+In addition to this, staff are all trained to use therapeutic, mindful, and meaningful strategies to help students with SEND apply themselves and grow to become independent young adults of the future.

-Our vision is to develop resilient, responsible and confident individuals who aspire to achieve their full potential and live fulfilled adult lives.
+Our vision is to develop resilient, responsible, and confident individuals who aspire to achieve their full potential and live fulfilling adult lives.

-EINS opened in November 2020 and is growing at great speed.
+Esland Grantham School opened in November 2020 and is growing at great speed.
 We have developed a curriculum that is flexible and meaningful to individual students.
-The aim of the curriculum is to engage and challenge pupils both academically and socially so they can make accelerated progress.
-At Esland Isaac Newton School, we place a string emphasis on personal development, social communication and learning.
-We set high expectations of our pupils and believe by developing self-confidence, self-esteem and independence, pupils will also have high expectations of themselves.
+The aim of the curriculum is to engage and challenge students both academically and socially so they can make accelerated progress.
+At Esland Grantham School, we place a strong emphasis on personal development, social communication, and learning.
+We set high expectations of our students and believe by developing self-confidence, self-esteem, and independence, our students will also have high expectations of themselves.